 Current position: Associate Professor in the School of Civil and Environmental Engineering, University of the Witwatersrand, South Africa

-Research focus: Concrete durability service life prediction, steel corrosion in reinforced concrete structures, repair and rehabilitation of concrete structures
+Research focus: concrete durability, service life prediction, steel corrosion in reinforced concrete structures, and repair and rehabilitation of concrete structures

-2010 Awarded a Carnegie scholarship to his PhD in South Africa.
+2010 Carnegie scholarship to his PhD in South Africa

 CV as submitted for the Green Talents award (2010):